 Top Performer on Key Quality Measures®

-In 2013, CTCA at Midwestern was named Top Performer on Key Quality Measures® by The Joint Commission, the leading accreditor of health care organizations in America.
+In 2013, Midwestern was named Top Performer on Key Quality Measures® by The Joint Commission, the leading accreditor of health care organizations in America.
 Midwestern was recognized by The Joint Commission for exemplary performance in using evidence-based clinical processes that are shown to improve care for certain conditions.

 Midwestern is one of only 35 hospitals in Illinois earning the distinction of Top Performer on Key Quality Measures for attaining and sustaining excellence in accountability measure performance.
 Our hospital was recognized for its achievement in surgical services.